DavideArcolini/SoftEng_garbageCollector/CODING_PART/UnitTestReport.md

 **Criteria for method *newUser*:**

  - req is not empty
- - req.username not already in db
+ - username not already in db

 **Predicates for method *newUser*:**